 Once you write out your goals, you want to determine who your audience is and what your positioning — how you’re going to persuade your audience to complete an action — is going to be.
 Below is an example of how to draft a high-level GAP:

 Goal: Increase marketing-qualified leads (MQLs) by 20%

 Audience: Sales managers and above in the tech industry located in North America

-Have you ever put yourself in the shoes of your customers?
-Document their full experience by creating a customer journey.
-A customer journey outlines every step the customer goes through when they interact with your company or brand.
+Have you ever put yourself in your customers’ shoes?
+Document their full experience by creating a customer journey map.
+A customer journey map outlines every step a new customer goes through when they interact with your company or brand.

 You see an Apollo Enterprises online ad

 You follow Apollo Enterprises on LinkedIn

 You submit your email address to download an Apollo Enterprises e-book